The very essence of leadership is that you have to have a vision. You can’t blow an uncertain trumpet.

 During his career Simon has led IT organisations that run major insurance and banking operations, helped to transform under-performing divisions, led mergers and acquisitions and their subsequent integrations, and supported individuals and teams through their on-going personal and professional development.

 Willie Crawshay after leaving the Army worked with a number of the larger brewing corporations including Bulmers and Newcastle Breweries Ltd as Managing Director.
 He now provides consultancy services to a number of small to medium enterprises in the brewing and publican trade, as well as working as a business coach plus.
 Willie also has close links with Old Buckenham Hall Preparatory School where he is the Appeals Chairman and has worked with the school fund raising for new sports facilities for the pupils.
+Willie is the Chair of the Board of Trustees.

 |Chris Hedges started his career in engineering and project management working for a number of organisations including Pall Europe Ltd and DERA.
 He then went on the graduate teacher training programme and taught in a number of schools and was Deputy Head (Pastoral Care) in a preparatory school before moving to Norfolk.|